Anything Else but the Truth

-Anything Else but the Truth is the first full-length album by The Honorary Title.
+Anything Else but the Truth is the first studio album by The Honorary Title.
 The album was originally released in 2004, but was later re-released with different album art in 2006.

 Track listing

 Rerelease album

 The rerelease album comes with a second disk contained five bonus songs and music videos of "Everything I Once Had" and "Bridge and Tunnel".